You are here:Home1/What To Look For In A Gas Lantern

 Other Styles of Gas Lanterns to Light the Outdoors

-In addition to wall-mounted fixtures, hanging styles are also popular.
-Styles like the England Street and Flambeaux French Quarter hanging yoke models can be suspended from a ceiling or whatever serves as the roof over a covered outdoor area.
-Those who prefer the appearance of hanging gas lanterns can find a number of styles that compromise between wall-mounted and hanging fixtures.
-The Flambeaux French Quarter Lantern and Carriage House can be hung from brackets that are mall mounted.
 For added flexibility in positioning their lighting fixtures, customers may opt for post-mount gas lanterns.
-These can be positioned along walkways, in gardens or near ponds to light areas that would otherwise be dark at night.
+These types of lanterns can be positioned along walkways, in gardens, or near ponds as outdoor lighting for areas that would otherwise be dark at night and where wall mounts or flush mounts would not work.
 The spider mount adds a contemporary look to the otherwise traditional appearance of the copper fixtures when they are mounted on posts.

-At Flambeaux Lighting, we produce each of the copper gas lanterns in our collection by hand, ensuring superior craftsmanship and a gently aged appearance.
-Our staff can be reached by email or phone at 866-799-8443 with any inquiries our customers have.
+At Flambeaux Lighting, we produce each of the copper gas lanterns in our collection by hand, ensuring superior craftsmanship to those typically made from stainless steel, and a gently aged appearance that adds an air of authenticity to our gas lighting.
+Our staff can be reached by email or phone at 866-799-8443 with any inquiries our customers have, so give us a call or checkout our website to learn more about our products and craftsmanship.